 Our office is open Monday-Thursday from 9:00AM-6:00PM and we are closed on Friday, Saturday and Sunday.
 If there is an emergency that happens after hours, our on-call team member can be reached directly via our emergency cell phone.

 Absolutely.
 We currently accept transfer patients and the initial examination is free.
 Our practice has seen many patients who have moved to Miami from other parts of the country and even across South Florida.
-Dr. Sanders will gather records from your previous orthodontist, complete your diagnostic records, assess the current status of your case and discuss a treatment plan for completing your orthodontic treatment.
+Our doctors will gather records from your previous orthodontist, complete your diagnostic records, assess the current status of your case and discuss a treatment plan for completing your orthodontic treatment.

 All visits are included in the total treatment fee and there are never any additional charges for office visits.
 Most patients choose to take advantage of our 0% financing and establish a payment plan with our office.
 In those cases, our office will arrange an automatic payment plan and the payments are independent of when you visit the office.

-Dr. Sanders sees every patient at every appointment in our office.
+Dr. D and Dr. G see every patient at every appointment in our office.
 The appointment interval, or time between each visit, may be between 4-10 weeks depending on the procedures that need to be done.

 Appointment length depends on the type of adjustment you need.
 Routinely each appointment is about 30 minutes long but can be as long as an hour.